Paulilami/.trst-domains/README.md

-# TRST Domain Management Service
+# .trst domains on Ethereum

 ## Overview

-The TRST Domain Management Service is a decentralized application (DApp) that allows users to register and manage `.trst` domains on the Ethereum blockchain.
+The .trst domain management is a decentralized application (DApp) that allows users to register and manage `.trst` domains on the Ethereum blockchain.
 This service includes functionalities for domain registration, setting DNS records, and transferring domain ownership.
 Users can interact with the service through a user-friendly web interface.

 ## Features